 In addition, with limitation on social interaction and self-isolation it maybe affecting your mental, physical health and wellness.
 So, don’t let it beat you down.
 Self-care tips are out there for you.
 It’s an essential part of your life.
 More importantly, take the opportunity to get out of the wedding planning mode for a while and rest.

-Do you feel bored, lonely and uncertain about your future wedding?
-Well, it’s a digital age that allows you to connect [on or offline] with the ones you love.
+Do you feel bored, lonely and uncertain about your future wedding arrangements?
+Well, it’s a digital age connecting you [on & offline] with the ones you love.
 Let’s be real, from your ceremony, reception to party it’s a risk factor.
 It might make you nervous.
-So, readdress your budget and upcoming wedding checklist.
+So, readdress your budget and upcoming checklist.
 Keep yourself entertained with Tom’s alternative wedding planning template.

 Get wedding cancellation insurance